Interacting Urns on a Finite Directed Graph: Proofs of the main results

-In this section, we prove all the results from sections~\ref{Sec:Results-nonpolya} and \ref{Sec:Results-polya}.
-For proving results of section~\ref{Sec:Results-nonpolya}, we use stochastic approximation, that was discussed briefly in section~\ref{Sec:SA}.
-We begin by proving the synchronization result of Theorem~\ref{Thm:SLLN-NonPolya}.
-For this purpose, we will need the following lemma.
+In this section, we prove all the results from Section~\ref{Sec:MainResults}.
+For proving results from Section~\ref{sec:sync}, we use stochastic approximation theory, which was discussed in Section~\ref{Sec:SA}.
+We start with the following lemma.